d2l-ai/d2l-en/chapter_convolutional-modern/cnn-design.md

-improving from a standard ResNet architecture toward the design of a vision transformer leads to a family of CNNs called the ConvNeXt models that compete favorably with Swin transformers :cite:`liu2022convnet`.
+improving from a standard ResNet architecture toward the design of a vision transformer leads to a family of CNNs called the ConvNeXt models that compete favorably with transformers for vision :cite:`liu2022convnet`.
 We refer the interested readers to CNN design discussions in the ConvNeXt paper :cite:`liu2022convnet`.